 Planning Practice Note 58 - Structure Planning for Activity Centres (PPN58) sets out criteria to be used to determine an activity centre boundary in a structure plan.
 This has been adapted to the township context for this township structure plan.

-Table 1 provides an analysis of the town core boundary assessed against guidelines in PPN58.
-The spatial outcome of this assessment is shown in Figure 3 with a proposed town core boundary including any areas proposed for inclusion or removal from the town core boundary.
+Table 1 provides an analysis of the town boundaryassessed against guidelines in PPN58.
+The spatialoutcome of this assessment is shown in Figure 3 with aproposed town boundary including any areas proposedfor inclusion or removal from the town boundary.